K. Barbara Schowen Research Mentor Award

 - actively support departmental efforts to encourage undergraduate research

 If you are nominated for the K. Barbara Schowen Undergraduate Research Mentor Award, you will receive an email from the Center for Undergraduate Research with a link to the Nominee Form.
-The Nominee Form is due by March 11th, 11:59PM.
+The Nominee Form is deadline is March 1, 2023, 11:59PM.

 Filling out the Nominee Form:

-The Nominee Form includes a list of all undergraduates mentored, the names of three students who could write letters of support (2 are required for consideration), a brief statement of mentorship, and a few other questions.
+The Nominee Form includes a list of all undergraduates mentored, the names of three students who could write letters of support (two are required for consideration, but we will reach out to three), a brief statement of mentorship, and a few other questions.
 After the Nominee Form is submitted, the Center for Undergraduate Research will reach out to the three students you named to solicit letters of support.

-If you wish to add additional letters of support from students, faculty peers, staff, or supervisors you may do so.
-Please have additional letters emailed to email@example.com with the subject line Schowen Letter (Last Name of Nominee) by March 25th.
+If you wish to add additional letters of support from students, faculty peers, staff, or supervisors you may do so, but only two additional letters will be considered.
+Please have additional letters emailed to firstname.lastname@example.org with the subject line Schowen Letter (Last Name of Nominee) by March 17, 2023, 11:59PM.

 Writing a letter:

 If your mentor nominates/names you to write a full letter of support (also referred to as a letter of recommendation) for their nomination packet, the Center for Undergraduate Research will contact you.
-Letters from students should be emailed to firstname.lastname@example.org with the subject line Schowen Letter (Last Name of Nominee) and are due March 25th, 11:59PM.
+Letters from students should be emailed to email@example.com with the subject line Schowen Letter (Last Name of Nominee) with the deadline March 17, 2023, 11:59PM.

 These recommendation letters are typically 1-2 pages.
 Here are some tips to make your recommendation letter stand out: